About the prize

 To get an application form and for answers to any queries, contact: [email protected]

-Open to all students, including those completing their studies in 2021.
+The competition is open to all students, including those completing their studies in 2023.

 Entries must not have been previously published elsewhere.